 Memories of Soviet military leaders of World War II, to one degree or another, but still embellish the memoirist himself.
 The memories of Marshal Rokossovsky KK are very decent in this respect, they are also very useful for any commander with a large number of interpretations of the events of the war.
 Interesting honest and intelligent memories of generals Gorbatov, Arkhipov, the diaries of General Belov are strikingly frank.

-In preparation for the war, Hitler attracted to the work a number of talented generals: Guderian, Manstein, Rommel, who changed the tactics of the battle, his principles and philosophy.
-In their strike mobile formations, the Germans divided the infantry into two types with a specialization of combat operations of each type.
-The type of infantry, which was obliged to destroy the enemy’s well-prepared defenses and destroy them after a breakthrough into the depth of the defense, was called tank forces, and that kind of infantry, which was obliged to consolidate the breakthrough, create a circle around the enemy and repel his counterattack, was simply called infantry.
-They went into the breakthrough together: in front of the tank corps, consisting of tank divisions with the addition of motorized infantry or simply infantry divisions, followed by infantry corps, consisting only of infantry divisions.
-This was the main tactical and operational idea of the Germans, with which they conquered the whole of Europe and inflicted huge losses on the Soviet Union.
+In preparation for the war, Hitler brought in a number of talented generals: Guderian, Manstein, Rommel, who changed the tactics of the battle, its principles and philosophy.
+In their shock mobile formations, the Germans divided the infantry into two types with the specialization of military operations of each type.
+That type of infantry, which was obliged to destroy a well-trained enemy defense and destroy it after breaking through into the depths of defense, was called tank troops, and the kind of infantry that was obliged to consolidate the breakthrough, create an encirclement ring around the enemy and repel his counterattack, was called simply infantry.
+They went together in a breakthrough: ahead are the tank corps, consisting of tank divisions with the addition of motorized infantry or just infantry divisions, and followed by the infantry corps, consisting only of infantry divisions.
+This was the main tactical and operational idea of the Germans, with which they conquered all of Europe and inflicted huge losses on the Soviet Union.

-In 1938-1940 The USSR participated in a whole series of military conflicts: at Lake Hassan, at Khalkhin-Gol, in the campaign for the liberation of western Ukraine and Belarus, in the Finnish war, which revealed huge flaws in the theory of warfare and, accordingly, in the structure of the army, its regulations and instructions, command, organization, in arms and combat training.
-Voroshilov was removed from his post, and the Commissar of Defense in May 1940 was Marshal Tymoshenko SK, who commanded the front in the Finnish war.
-The new people's commissar began to energetically prepare the Red Army for war.
-In terms of this preparation, the question arose - how much do Soviet generals imagine the methods by which they should win victories in a future war.
+In the years 1938-1940.
+The USSR participated in a number of military conflicts: near Lake Hasan, on Khalkhin-Gol, in the campaign for the liberation of western Ukraine and Belarus, in the Finnish war, which revealed huge flaws in the theory of warfare and, accordingly, in the structure of the army, its manuals and instructions, in command, organization, weapons and combat training.
+Voroshilov was removed from his post, and in May 1940, Marshal S.K., commander of the front in the Finnish war, became the people's commissar of defense.
+The new commissar began to energetically prepare the Red Army for war.
+In terms of this preparation, the question arose - how far did Soviet generals imagine the methods by which they should win victories in a future war.

 It turned out that at the beginning of the war, not all top commanders clearly imagined it.
 Kalinin, Privolzhsky IN Gerasimenko, North-Caucasian IN Kuznetsov, Orlovsky IN Remizov, and Odessa IN Cherevichenko during the war were unable to command not only fronts, but also armies, and Colonel-General Cherevichchenko, by the end of the war trusted only to command only the rifle forces case.